Diagonal Born-Oppenheimer Corrections in Condensed-Phase Ring Polymer Surface Hopping

-In $E_r=1$ in the non-adiabatic reaction regime, Fig.~\ref{fig:pop-dboc-lowT}(h), the dampened dynamics of RPSH-CA$^\text{D}$ due to the repulsive wall on the PES corrects the overestimation of population transfer happening in RPSH-CA. As a result, RPSH-CA$^\text{D}$ reproduces the correct population amplitude, albeit with shifted oscillations.
-In fact, both methods show a little faster dynamics in this reaction regime.
-Investigation of the system temperature related to this reaction regime reveals that the internal oscillations of the ring polymers cause the temperature range, over 10000 trajectories, to be shifted to higher values in comparison to the pure FSSH method.
-Fig. S6(h) in the SI shows an average temperature of $\sim32$ K for RPSH-CA and $\sim33$ K for RPSH-CA$^\text{D}$ as opposed to 30 K in the original FSSH.
-This higher temperature can be partially responsible for the faster dynamics in the RPSH methods.
-Fig.~\ref{fig:pop-dboc-lowT}(i) shows the population transfer profile at $E_r=5$ in the non-adiabatic reaction regime.
-Here, RPSH-CA is very successful in reproducing the quantum Boltzmann population in both short-time and long-time limits.
-However, it faces nonphysical oscillations in between.
-These oscillations, which become more apparent in RPSH-CA$^\text{D}$, can be the result of internal high-frequency oscillations of the ring polymers affected by both the number of beads and the temperature.
-Fig. S2(d) in the SI shows that using 4 beads instead of 32 beads would smooth out such oscillations in RPSH-CA, still preserving correct Boltzmann population in the short-time and long-time limits.
-Investigation of the system temperature related to these reaction regimes reveals that the system simulated with DBOC shows a wider distribution of temperature and a higher average temperature of $\sim$37 K as opposed to $\sim$32 K in RPSH-CA and 30 K in FSSH, see Fig. S6(i) in the SI.
-The internal oscillations of the ring polymer lead to a higher temperature, which is partially responsible for the observed results in RPSH-CA$^{\text{D}}$ vs. the original RPSH-CA.
+Based on these observations, here, we will only discuss the effect of DBOC on RPSH-CA while cautioning the community about using RPSH-BA for inclusion of NQEs into the condensed-phase MD simulations at low temperature limits in spite of the early reports on its success\cite{Shushkov:2012} in 1D scattering models.
+At the highest reorganization energy of the intermediate reaction regime, Fig.~\ref{fig:pop-dboc-lowT}(f), RPSH-CA$^{\text{D}}$ acts more reliably in capturing the correct population profile in comparison to the original RPSH-CA. In $E_r=1$ in the nonadiabatic reaction regime, Fig.~\ref{fig:pop-dboc-lowT}(h), the dampened dynamics of RPSH-CA$^\text{D}$ due to the repulsive wall on the PES corrects the overestimation of population transfer happening in RPSH-CA. As a result, RPSH-CA$^\text{D}$ reproduces the correct population amplitude, albeit with shifted oscillations.
+Fig.~\ref{fig:pop-dboc-lowT}(i) shows the population transfer profile at $E_r=5$ in the nonadiabatic reaction regime.
+Here, RPSH-CA is very successful in reproducing the quantum population in the long-time limit.
+However, it faces nonphysical oscillations in the short-time limit.
+These oscillations, which become more apparent in RPSH-CA$^\text{D}$, can be the result of internal high-frequency oscillations of the ring polymers affected by the number of beads.
+Fig. S2(d) in the SI shows that using 4 beads instead of 32 beads would smooth out such oscillations in RPSH-CA, still preserving correct population in the long-time limit.